andycroll/andycroll.com/_posts/2023/2023-02-27-consider-find_each-for-active-record-assocation-loops.md

 ## Why not?

-At a certain size you’ll need to move on from looping over every record.
+At large scale you’ll need to use even more advanced techniques and you’ll have to move beyond long running loops over every record.
+Perhaps to reduce a high volume of read/write operations on your database, perhaps to try and get this loop to run in minutes rather than hours!

 If you need to see the records in a particular order, `.find_each` doesn't support that.